vandewar/it3038c-scripts/project3/README.md

 run web.py using powershell.
 Then navigate to localhost:5000 to access the project. <br><br>

 TROUBLESHOOTING:<br>
-I found that I was having issues when trying to run the project using a virtual environment<br>
+The relative paths that were used for file referenceing will only work correctly if<br>
-but running it just through plain powershell worked.
+web.py is called from within the project3 directory.
 Also confirm that flask is installed<br>
 to ensure all dependencies are met.